0xPolygonMiden/miden-base/docs/architecture/blockchain.md

    - **Output**: Current `Block` commitment.

 These steps can be performed by any verifier (e.g., a contract on Ethereum, Polygon AggLayer, or a decentralized network of Miden nodes).

+## Syncing from genesis
+Nodes can sync efficiently from genesis to the tip of the chain through a multi-step process:

+  1. Download historical `Block`s from genesis to the present.
+  2. Verify zero-knowledge proofs for all `Block`s.
+  3. Retrieve current state data (accounts, notes, and nullifiers).
+  4. Validate that the downloaded state matches the latest `Block`'s state commitment.

+This approach enables fast blockchain syncing by verifying `Block` proofs rather than re-executing individual transactions, resulting in exponentially faster performance.
+Consequently, state sync is dominated by the time needed to download the data.

+## Consensus and decentralization
+Miden will start as a centralized L2 on the Ethereum network.
+Over time, Miden will decentralize, but this part of the protocol, especially consensus is not yet set.